 The National Association for the Advancement of Colored People (NAACP) was founded in 1909 by a multiracial group activist and interested citizens.
 The principal objective of the NAACP is to ensure the political, educational, social, and economic equality of minority group citizens of the United States.
 The NAACP is committed to non-violence and relies upon the press, the petition, the ballot, and the courts, even in the face of overt and violent racial hostility.

 Manchester, New Hampshire Branch #2069 was established in 1964 by a group of Black and white citizens who believed in the democratic process to ensure equal opportunity for all.
 The organization was founded at a time in the history of New Hampshire when the minority population was very small.
 Residents of African descent were subjected to the typical social practices current at that time.
 As the nascent Civil Rights movement was emerging in the South, the New Hampshire Union Leader became a vocal opponent; however, the Manchester NAACP founders believed that the principles of freedom and democracy were not limited by race, creed or color.
-They came together to form a chapter of the NAACP, the premier civil rights organization of the day, as a beacon of support for brotherhood and civil rights.
+They came together to form a chapter that was officially chartered on March 15, 1964.

 In its 55-year history, the leadership and membership of the organization has been a testament to the diversity of Manchester, New Hampshire.
 Branch activities have included housing and employment discrimination programs, college preparation workshops and support for the passage of the Dr. Martin Luther King Jr. state holiday.
 Individuals of every age, race, religion and creed have been members of the Manchester Branch.
 Despite the challenges faced by members, Branch #2069 has been chartered for 55 years continuously.
 We continue to carry on the tradition of the largest and oldest, the best and boldest civil rights organization in America.